 As a statutory body, our work is defined and governed by the Securities and Futures Ordinance (SFO), which sets out our powers, roles and responsibilities.
-Our regulatory objectives include:
+Our statutory objectives include:

-- to develop and maintain competitive, efficient, fair, orderly and transparent securities and futures markets;
+- to maintain and promote a fair, efficient, competitive, transparent and orderly securities and futures industry;

 - to help the public understand the workings of the securities and futures industry1;